UNISvalbard/Geo-SfM/content/lessons/l1/tutorial.md

 Then, filter on quality and *Disable* all selected cameras that do not meet the standard.
 Agisoft recommends a *Quality* of at least 0.5.

+(masking_photos)=
 ### Masking photos
-When using pictures that have a non neutral background, it is likely that Agisoft Megashape will try to identify *common features* in the background.
+When using pictures that have a non-neutral or messy background, Agisoft Megashape will likely try to identify *common features* in the background.
+This will show up as tie points (blue) outside of your object on your images.
 This will become a problem if you move your object for a different halo or perspective.
-To combat this issue, you can select areas (masks) of the photo that will not be analysed.
+To combat this issue, you can select (mask) the areas of the photo that will not be analyzed.

-To start masking you can type *L* or select *Intelligent Scissors* from the selection dropdown menu (or other prefered selection methods).
-To mask everything but the desired object it is easiest to first mask the object and then invert the selection as shown in {numref}`Masking_instruction`.
+1. Double click on the image you want to mask.
+2. Type *Ctrl L* or click on the selection tool.
+Choose tool based on your object and placement of the tie points (blue).
+a.
+Are the tie points far away from your object, the most effective tool might be the rectangle (as this is faster than the *intelligent scissor* tool).
+b.
+If your object is very dark compared to e.g. a white background you can also try the *magic wand* tool, but make sure it doesn’t select the tie points that lie within your object.
+3. Right click and select invert mask and then add selection as shown in {numref}`Masking_instruction`.
+The tie points that lie within the dark area will now be ignored when you align your photos again.
-To apply the masks in the alignment of the photos (see next section), you can select apply masks to: *keypoints* in the advanced tab of the pop-up menu when aligning the photos.
+4. To apply the masks in the alignment of the photos (see next section), you can select apply masks to: *keypoints* in the advanced tab of the pop-up menu when aligning the photos.
+If you have already aligned your photos, but you have gone back and added masks, remember to check the *Reset the current alignment* box.

 ```{figure} assets/Masking_instruction.gif
 :name: Masking_instruction